 What is the MCH Service?

 The MCH Service provides a comprehensive and focused approach for the promotion, prevention, early detection, and intervention of the physical, emotional or social factors affecting young children and their families in contemporary communities.

 A number of resources are available to Maternal and Child Health Service professionals to support them in maintaining high service standards for Victorian families.
+These include:

 Email (preferred): email@example.com

-Post: Maternal and Child Health, DEECD, GPO Box 4367, Melbourne 3001.
+Post: Maternal and Child Health, Department of Education and Training, GPO Box 4367, Melbourne 3001.

 Maternal and Child Health Centre Directory